-As 2020 comes to a close, let’s do a year in review of some of the many benefits of saving for college in Ohio’s 529 Plan.
+As 2022 starts, let’s review of some of the many benefits of saving for college in Ohio’s 529 Plan.
 The list includes the power of compound interest, a wide variety of investment options, tax-free earnings, and tax-free withdrawals.
-For Ohioans saving with Ohio’s 529 Plan, there’s also a deduction from their state taxable income for contributions made to CollegeAdvantage of up to $4,000 per year, per beneficiary.
+For Ohioans saving with Ohio’s 529 Plan, there’s also a deduction from their state taxable income for contributions made to Ohio's 529 Plan, CollegeAdvantage, of up to $4,000 per year, per beneficiary.

 In 2018, the state income tax deduction for contributions made to Ohio’s 529 Plan doubled from $2,000 to $4,000 per beneficiary, per year.
 This increase heightens the advantages of saving for college costs in Ohio’s 529 Plan, CollegeAdvantage.